jguze/typescript-project-template/README.md

 ## Building

-This repo uses a mix of `esbuild` for building and bundling, and `tsc` for typechecking.
-To build, simply run:
+This repo can build using the following interchangeably:

+- esbuild
+- tsc

+In the case of `esbuild`, it will bundle as well, and run `tsc` only for typechecking.

+### esbuild

 ```
 npm run build